Overview | Declassified Records | Videos & News Coverage | Contact

 Account provided by retired CDR James Glendenning.

 VR 703 and crew were on a normal Zapper mission (over water) off the coast of North Vietnam when they picked up the survival radio beacon of a downed pilot on the ground in NVN.
 Using the DF equipment in the aircraft they were able to get a bearing on the signal and left their station over water to go across the beach in an attempt to provide RESCAP (Rescue Combat Air Patrol) for the downed pilot using the 20 mm cannons installed in the EA-1F.
-They were shot down during the attempt and the aircraft was seen to impact the ground not far from the beach.
+They were shot down during the attempt, and the aircraft was seen to impact the ground not far from the beach.

 Account provided by Lanny Cox from http://www.vaw-13.com/memorial.htm.

 Two years after Christian's disappearance, a classified document was hand-delivered to the Christian family by the Naval Intelligence Command which suggested Christian did survive.
 During this visit, Navy Captain Williams relayed its sensitive nature and asked that its information be held in the strictest of confidence.
 Captain Williams would not leave this document with the Christian.
-It was kept classified until March 21, 2024, when it was finally released due to a Congressional Inquiry conducted by Senator John Fetterman's office.
+It was kept classified until March 21, 2024, when it was finally released due to a Congressional Inquiry conducted by U.S. Senator John Fetterman's office.

-According to TIME magazine 1992 article "The Truth at Last", intelligence analysts classified 196 Killed In Action/Body Not Recovered (KIA/BNR) cases as Discrepancy Cases, A.K.A.
-Last Known Alive cases which were assigned when the U.S. knew an individual survived a plane crash but was not able to account for him afterwards.
-Christian's case was classified as a Discrepancy Category 2 case.
-The Category 2 cases received the highest priority when the Joint Casualty Resolution Center (JCRC) and Vietnamese Office For Seeking Missing Persons (VNOSMP) restarted their recovery efforts in the mid 1980s.
-Christian’s negotiation folder was chosen as one of the first of eight priority Discrepancy Cases to begin the renewed task of joint JCRC and VNOSMP recovery efforts and was kept open until 1994 due to CIA Operation Swamp Ranger, which took place in 1992 when JCRC teams were allowed access to Central Military Museum's secret archives.
+Intelligence analysts classified 196 cases as "discrepancy cases", A.K.A.
+"Last Known Alive" cases, which were assigned when the U.S. believed an individual survived a plane crash but was not able to account for him afterward.
+Christian's case was classified as a discrepancy.
+These cases received the highest priority when the Joint Casualty Resolution Center (JCRC) and Vietnamese Office for Seeking Missing Persons (VNOSMP) restarted their recovery efforts in the mid 1980s.
+Christian’s case was chosen as one of the first of eight to begin recovery efforts and was kept open until the mid 1990's when JCRC teams were finally allowed access to the Central Military Museum's secret archives in Hanoi.

-David Christian was born in 1941 in Oakland California and moved to Lane Kansas where his father helped run the Christian family hardware store and lumber yard.
-After his family moved back to California, He stayed in Kansas to attend Emporia State University and later Kansas State University.
+David Christian was born in 1941 in Oakland, California, and moved to Lane, Kansas, where his father helped run the Christian family hardware store and lumberyard.
+After his family moved back to California, he stayed in Kansas to attend Emporia State University and later Kansas State University.
 He then enrolled in Naval Aviation Officer Candidate School (AOCS) at NAS Pensacola.
-Once commissioned, Naval Aviators went through ground school and flight training in the T-28 Trojan, a propeller-driven aircraft, followed by jet training in the T-2 Buckeye.
+Once commissioned, naval aviators went through ground school and flight training in the T-28 Trojan, a propeller-driven aircraft, followed by jet training in the T-2 Buckeye.
 He went on to receive final ground attack and carrier landing training in A-4s from the Fleet Replacement Squadron (FRS) at NAS Lemoore before assignment to a deploying squadron (VA-23 The Black Knights) also based there.

 He was described as an athletic, intelligent young man with a great love for his family.
-He enjoyed singing in the Youth for Christ Quartet.
+Furthermore, he enjoyed singing in the Youth for Christ Quartet.
 But most of all he wanted to serve his country and had a strong sense of patriotism, which he expressed from a very early age.

 Description provided by Truman W. Christian.